richinex/pymultieis/docs/source/getting-started.rst

 .. note::

    The values of the smoothing factor ``smf`` are not fixed.
 They could vary depending on the data and weighting used.
-Check out :ref:`smoothing-factor-effect-label` for an example of this.
+Check out :ref:`examples-label` for an example of this.

 Step 4: Create an instance of the fitting class